Yale-Medicaid/medicaid-jama-hf-220075/README.md

 ```

 #### Data
-This paper uses restricted data which must be aqcuired from XXXX
+This paper uses restricted data which cannot be shared.

 #### Analysis and Processing Scripts
 All code for this project is provided within the `code\` folder.